UNITED NATIONS: SERVICE VISIBILITY

 reflection

-Data — How might back-end data from PowerBI reveal how clients are actually using the portal — and what to improve next?
+Data — How might PowerBI reveal how clients are using the portal and what to improve next?

-Reach — How might embedding IMT's searchable keywords and entry points more deeply across the UN intranet bring the service to people who don't know they need it yet?
+Reach — How might embedding IMT's keywords more deeply across UN intranets bring the service to people who don't know they need it yet?